canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

 Now, let's create a new `GetOrSetValueAsync` extension method to use the distributed cache.
 You need to use asynchronous methods and a serializer for the values to cache.
 These methods are `GetStringAsync` and `SetStringAsync`.
-This time you don't need a size for cache entries.
+This time you don't need sizes for cache entries.

 ```csharp
 public static class DistributedCacheExtensions